Music

 In our music class, we sing, move, and play—making music beautifully every step of the way!

-My name is Mrs. Dueñez, and I am honored to be the music teacher at Shorehaven Elementary.
-I am passionate about guiding students through a rich musical journey, where they will explore musical concepts through singing, dancing, playing instruments, movement, and creative discovery.
-Students will develop the skills to read, perform, and appreciate music while making meaningful connections to other subjects and real-world experiences.
+I am passionate about guiding students through a rich musical journey where they explore musical concepts through singing, dancing, playing instruments, movement, and creative discovery.
+Students develop the skills to read, perform, and appreciate music while making meaningful connections to other subjects and real-world experiences.

 Our music classroom is a place where creativity thrives, community grows, and diversity is celebrated.
 Every student’s voice matters, and together, we create an environment where each child feels valued as an essential part of our ensemble.

-"Music brings us together, no matter where we’re from." – Unknown
+"Music brings us together, no matter where we’re from."

 Music programs